ceedee666/simple-iot-stack/README.md

       and password (parameter `DOCKER_INFLUXDB_INIT_USERNAME`) for the Influx database.
       A possible username is `admin`.
 A secure password can be generated using the a password manager.
-For example, using the command line interface of [Bitwarden](https://bitwarden.com) a secure password can be generated using the following command.
+For example, using the command line interface of [Bitwarden](https://bitwarden.com) a secure password can be generated using the following command or in the UI of the password manager.

       ```zsh
         bw generate -p -c --words 5 --includeNumber